lamide-akanni/BANKING-CLIENT-LOAN-REVENUE-RISK-ANALYTICS/README.md

+Banking Analytics Dashboard

-An analytics project — from raw client data to a live, interactive Power BI dashboard — covering exploratory analysis in Python, relational database design in MySQL, data modelling in Power BI, and live report hosting via Power BI Service.
+A full end-to-end data analytics project — from raw client data to a live, interactive Power BI dashboard — covering exploratory data analysis in Python, relational database design in MySQL, data modelling and star schema in Power BI, dashboard design in Canva, and live report hosting via Power BI Service.

+Author: Olamide Akanni
-Tools: Python · My(SQL) · Power BI · Canva
+Tools: Python · MySQL · Power BI · Canva
 Dataset: 3,000 banking clients · 25 financial attributes

+Show Image
+Show Image
+Show Image

+Table of Contents

 Project Overview
+Business Questions
+Repository Structure
+Phase 1 — Exploratory Data Analysis in Python
+Phase 2 — Building the Relational Database in MySQL Phase 3 — Connecting MySQL to Power BI
+Phase 4 — Data Modelling and Star Schema
+Phase 5 — Dashboard Design with Canva
+Phase 6 — Building the 4-Page Interactive Dashboard
+Phase 7 — Publishing to Power BI Service
+Key Findings
+Skills Demonstrated

+Project Overview

-This project started with a single question: What does a banking client portfolio actually look like beneath the surface?
+This project started with a single question: what does a banking client portfolio actually look like beneath the surface?

-With 3,000 client records and 25 financial attributes to work with, the goal was to move through every stage of the analytics pipeline — from raw data sitting in a spreadsheet, all the way to a live, reporting and interactive dashboard that a business team could open and explore on their own.
-No shortcuts - No skipping steps.
+With 3,000 client records and 25 financial attributes to work with, the goal was to move through every stage of the analytics pipeline — from raw data sitting in a spreadsheet, all the way to a live, interactive dashboard that a business team could open and explore on their own.
+No shortcuts.
+No skipping steps.

 The pipeline runs across three tools.
 Python handles the initial exploration — understanding the shape of the data, finding patterns, and generating visual evidence of how variables relate to each other.
 MySQL takes the cleaned data and gives it proper structure, turning a flat CSV file into a relational database that can be queried in multiple directions.
 Power BI then connects to that database, models the relationships between tables, and transforms everything into a four-page executive dashboard hosted live on Power BI Service.